camunda/blog.camunda.org/content/post/2018/08/camunda-modeler-2-released.md

 Do you miss anything?
 Did you spot a bug or would you like to suggest an improvement?
 Reach out to us via [our forums](https://forum.camunda.org/c/modeler) or tweet us [@Camunda](https://twitter.com/Camunda).

-Stay tuned for bigger under the hood improvements that touch the editor core to improve navigation, performance and ease of use.
+Stay tuned for bigger under the hood improvements that touch the editor core to improve navigation, performance, and ease of use.